torvalds/linux/Documentation/core-api/pin_user_pages.rst

 -----------------------
 There are GUP references to pages that are serving as DIO buffers.
 These buffers are needed for a relatively short time (so they are not "long term").
-No special synchronization with page_mkclean() or munmap() is provided.
+No special synchronization with folio_mkclean() or munmap() is provided.
 Therefore, flags to set at the call site are: ::

     FOLL_PIN